Connecting from Client Apps

 A useful test is to try to use a web browser on another device, such as another computer, smartphone or tablet.
 You'll need to ensure the other device is connected to the same WIFI network.
 Try opening a web browser on that device and entering the local address manually:

-If this still does not work, then most likely the firewall on the server machine is not allowing access.
+If this is set correctly as Private and you are still unable to connect to the emby server locally, then most likely the firewall on the server machine is not allowing access.
 Below are a list of troubleshooting steps that can be taken to resolve this.

 Open TCP Ports 8096 / 8920 & UDP Port 7359 on your server's firewall